For the week of March 30, 2020

 |Installation of a traffic signal at S. Coffman Street and Pike Road

-Additionally, the Colorado Department of Transportation (CDOT) has identified the intersection of South Main Street and Pike Road to receive an additional left-turn lane on northbound South Main Street to westbound Pike Road.
+The Colorado Department of Transportation (CDOT) has identified the intersection of South Main Street and Pike Road to receive an additional left-turn lane on northbound South Main Street to westbound Pike Road.
 The additional left-turn lane is intended to improve the safety and efficiency of this intersection.
 Existing demand for vehicles turning left onto westbound Pike Road from northbound S. Main Street often results in large queues which require a long dedicated left-turn green arrow phase to clear.
 Less green time will be needed with the second left turn lane, allowing more green time for other movements at the intersection.

 To accommodate this additional left-turn lane off of South Main Street, the City of Longmont plans to install a second westbound travel lane on Pike Road from S. Main Street to S. Coffman Street.
 All costs associated with this lane installation will be reimbursed to the City by CDOT.